Do you dream of owning property on Maui?

 - Length of time you plan to live in the home

-Are you looking for an ocean oasis, or a more country feel?
-What about land with acres to build or use however you want?
-Maui has multiple desirable neighborhoods.
+Maui has several desirable neighborhoods.
 Get a feel for each neighborhood by checking out the area pages at the bottom of our home page.

 There are two different forms of land tenure in Hawaii - leasehold and fee simple.
 If your property is fee simple, you own the property and the land it sits on, similar to real estate on the mainland.
 If your property is leasehold, however, you own the property but not the land and must pay the landowner lease rent.
 Also with leasehold, there‘s no guarantee the landowner will renew your lease at the end of the term.

-You’ll want to do your financing with a Hawaiian bank rather than a bank on the mainland.
+We recommend getting pre-qualified with a Hawaiian bank rather than a bank on the mainland.
+Mainland banks cannot fund on short term rental properties.
 Getting pre-qualified is the first step in owning a property in Hawaii if it is not a cash deal.
+You’ll want to:

 - Contact your agent and they can connect you with several lenders, mortgage specialist to start the pre-qualification process.